 Each AED unit will be checked daily by trained personnel.
-Additionally, monthly checks are completed by the District Safety Coordinator and yearly checks are conducted by a qualified person under the direction of the Chief Emergency Officer.
+Additionally, monthly checks will be completed by the District Safety Coordinator.

 District personnel will follow the procedures for contacting and accessing emergency services listed on page 2 of the Emergency Response Manual.